clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 write_csv(billboard_2000_raw, path = "billboard_data.csv")
 ```

-This saved the data we pulled off the web in a file called "billboard_data.csv" in my working directory.
+This saved the data we pulled off the web in a file called `billboard_data.csv` in my working directory.

 Saving in R Formats
 ====================================================================================